 Habit: Erythroxylum rotundifolium grows as a shrub or small tree to 7 meters in height.
 The leaves are arranged alternately, and are ovate to sub-orbicular, to 3 cm in length (usually smaller), with a rounded leaf apex and entire margin.

-The monoecious, actinomorphic flowers emerge in groups (1-4 flowers) from leaf axils.
+Erythroxylum rotundifolium is monoecious.
+The incomplete, imperfect, actinomorphic flowers emerge in groups (1-4 flowers) from leaf axils.
 The calyx has 5 unfused green sepals.
 The corolla has 5 whitish-green unfused petals with nectaries at their base.
 There are 10 stamens.
 In the staminate flowers there is no functional ovary.
-In carpellate flowers there are no functional stamens and the ovary, which is superior with 1 locule, becomes a red drupe at maturity.
+In carpellate flowers there are no functional stamens and a superior ovary with 1 locule.
+The fruit is a red drupe at maturity.

-Distribution in Bahamas/Globally: Erythroxylum rotundifolium occurs on all island groupings within the Bahamian Archipelago, as well as the Caribbean region and Central America.
+Distribution: Erythroxylum rotundifolium occurs on all island groupings within the Lucayan Archipelago, as well as the Caribbean region and Central America.

-Medicinal/Cultural/Economic usage: Erythroxylum rotundifolium has no known medicinal usage in the Bahamas.
+Medicinal/Cultural/Economic usage: Erythroxylum rotundifolium is not known to be used medicinally in the Lucayan Archipelago.